behnammohammadi/software-eng-ladder/Home/Level 5.3 - Tech Lead TL3.md

 - Drives a culture of continuous improvement and innovation.

 ### Minimum Experience:
-- 12+ years of practical experience before considering a promotion.
+- Consider a promotion after gaining 1 or more years of practical experience in TL3.
 - Significant experience leading multiple teams and impacting cross-team initiatives.

 ### Next Actions: